mitch-b/privoto/README.md

 - `storage.dir` : where files are dropped (may change to db storage in future update?)
 - `protocol` : `[http|https]`
 - `hostname` : used for API response URL
-- `upload.size.image` : maximum image upload size (prevent huge uploads)
+- `upload.size.image` : maximum data upload size (prevent huge uploads)

 #License